btromm/property-wrangler/README.md

 - Ensure your files actually have YAML frontmatter (content between `---` markers)
 - Try leaving the "Current Value" field blank to see all values for that property

-### Plugin Not Appearing

-If the plugin doesn't appear after installation:
-- Restart Obsidian completely
-- Check that all three files (`main.js`, `manifest.json`, `styles.css`) are in the plugin folder
-- Ensure the plugin is enabled in Settings → Community Plugins

 ## Development

 This plugin is built with: